Laurence H. Watres: Continued career

 After his wartime service, Cronin returned to Scranton, where he assumed management of the Scranton Republican newspaper, which was owned by his family.
 He continued to operate the newspaper until selling it in 1934.
-Watres was also involved in other businesses, including serving as a director of Scranton's First National Bank and the Scranton Trust Company.
-For many years he was corporate counsel and a board of directors member of Scranton's Spring Brook Water Company, another Watres family venture.
-Watres was also a longtime director of the Wesel Manufacturing Company, makers of wood and metal working machinery.
+In addition to his work in publishing, Watres was also involved in other businesses, including serving as a director of Scranton's First National Bank and the Scranton Trust Company.
+For many years he was corporate counsel and a member of the board of directors of the Scranton's Spring Brook Water Company, another Watres family venture.
+Watres was also a longtime director of the Wesel Manufacturing Company, producers of wood and metalworking machinery.

 Watres was involved in numerous charitable and civic endeavors, including service as executive officer of the Order of DeMolay in Pennsylvania from 1939 to 1951.
 He also served as Grand Master of DeMolay's International Supreme Council from 1947 to 1948.
 In addition, he served as a trustee and president of the Community Welfare Association of Scranton and Dunmore, which later became the Lackawanna United Fund.
 He also served as president of Scranton's Community Chest.
 Watres was also a leader of the Scranton area Rotary Club, and served as its vice president.

-Louis A. Watres was a longtime trustee of Keystone Military Academy, and was one of the leaders who transformed the school into Keystone Junior College (now Keystone College) in the 1930s.
-Watres succeeded his father as a trustee, and remained on the board until 1962, when he was designated a trustee emeritus.
+Watres succeeded his father, Louis A. Watres, who was a longtime trustee of Keystone Military Academy, and was one of the leaders who transformed the school into Keystone Junior College (now Keystone College) in the 1930s.
+He remained on the board until 1962, when he was designated a trustee emeritus.
 He also served on the board of trustees of the Knox School, a private boarding and day school for girls that was then located in Cooperstown, New York, and later moved to Saint James, New York.

-Watres was long involved with the Boy Scouts of America (BSA) and served as president of the Scranton-area council.
+Active in youth and patriotic organizations, Watres was long involved with the Boy Scouts of America (BSA) and served as president of the Scranton-area council.
 In 1952, he was a recipient of the BSA's Silver Beaver Award.
-Watres was a descendant of John Thacher, who served in the Massachusetts Militia during the American Revolutionary War, and became active in the Sons of the American Revolution.
+As a descendant of John Thacher, who served in the Massachusetts Militia during the American Revolutionary War, Watres became active in the Sons of the American Revolution.